mochi-hpc-experiments/margo-tutorial-exercises/README.md

   `src/*.cmake.in` and `src/*.pc.in` files  to add relevant dependencies there.
 Those are the files used by cmake and pkg-config respectively to search for dependencies when people are using your code._

+* Edit *src/CMakeLists.txt* to add yokan-client as a dependency for the YP-server library (i.e. find the call to `target_link_libraries` for YP-server and add yokan-client in the list of public dependencies).

 * From the build directory, re-run `cmake ..` to make it find Yokan.